Minalin: Economy

 Minalin is one of the fastest growing economy in Pampanga despite its propensity to develop flooding.

 Merchandising, farming and fishing are the usual source of living of Minalenos.
 The town is known as the "Egg Basket of Central Luzon" because of its large scale production of eggs and chickens.
 Tilapia, shrimp, crabs are also major products of the town.

 Government

+Local government

 The municipal government is divided into three branches: executive, legislative and judiciary.
 The judicial branch is administered solely by the Supreme Court of the Philippines.
 The legislative branch is composed of the Sangguniang Bayan (town assembly), Sangguniang Barangay (barangay council), and the Sangguniang Kabataan for the youth sector.

 The mayor and vice mayor are elected to three-year terms.
 The mayor is the executive head and leads the town's departments in executing the ordinances and improving public services.
 The vice mayor heads a legislative council (Sangguniang Bayan) consisting of councilors from the barangays or barrios.